Sridhar-Karunakaran/sorting-in-react-pivot-table/README.md

 # Sorting in the React Pivot Table Component

-A quick-start React project that helps you to sort field members and values in the Syncfusion React Pivot Table component.
+A quick-start React project that helps you to sort field members and values in the React Pivot Table component of Syncfusion.

 Documentation: https://ej2.syncfusion.com/react/documentation/pivotview/sorting/